-Book 1 of The Devil's Keepers Series
+Book 1 in the Devil's Keepers Series

 In the start of a sizzling new series, bestselling author Megan Crane takes readers deep into bayou country, where the sultry swamp has nothing on the heat of Louisiana’s fiercest bikers: the Devil’s Keepers.